Derived equivalence classification of the cluster-tilted algebras of Dynkin type E

 There are two natural approaches to address derived equivalence classification problems of a given collection of algebras arising from some combinatorial data.
-The top-to-bottom approach is to divide these algebras into equivalence classes according to some invariants of derived equivalence, so that algebras belonging to different classes are not derived equivalent.
-The bottom-to-top approach is to systematically construct, based on the combinatorial data, tilting complexes yielding derived equivalences between pairs of these algebras and then to arrange these algebras into groups where any two algebras are related by a sequence of such derived equivalences.
+The top-to-bottom approach is to divide the algebras into equivalence classes according to some invariants of derived equivalence, so that algebras belonging to different classes are not derived equivalent.
+The bottom-to-top approach is to systematically construct, based on the combinatorial data, derived equivalences between pairs of these algebras and then to arrange these algebras into groups where any two algebras are related by a sequence of such derived equivalences.
 To obtain a complete derived equivalence classification one has to combine these approaches and hope that the two resulting partitions of the entire collection of algebras coincide.

 The invariant of derived equivalence we use in this paper is the integer equivalence class of the bilinear form represented by the Cartan matrix of an algebra $A$.
-As this invariant is sometimes arithmetically subtle to compute directly, we instead compute the determinant of the Cartan matrix $C_A$ and the characteristic polynomial of its asymmetry matrix $S_A = C_A C_A^{-T}$, defined whenever $C_A$ is invertible over $\bQ$, and encode them conveniently in a single polynomial that we call the \emph{polynomial associated with $C_A$}.
+As this invariant is sometimes arithmetically subtle to compute directly, we instead compute the determinant of the Cartan matrix $C_A$ and the characteristic polynomial of its asymmetry matrix $S_A = C_A C_A^{-T}$, defined whenever $C_A$ is invertible over $\bQ$, and encode them conveniently in a single polynomial that we call the \emph{associated polynomial} of $A$.